-To assist with networking, a delegate list will be included electronically on the event app.
-Please contact the National office if you do not want your name included on the list.
+A delegate list will be included on the Delegate Portal to assist with networking.
+Please indicate on the registration form if you do not want your name included on the list.

 CPD accreditation

 Attendance at the event counts for 12 hours Continuing Professional Development Accreditation with The Tax Institute.